tracelit/tracelit/README.md

 ## Feedback

-If you try TraceLit and something feels confusing, broken, or missing, please open an issue.
+If you try TraceLit and something feels confusing, broken, or missing, I'd love to hear about it.

-Feedback is very welcome.
+You can:

+- create an issue on GitHub
+- send an email to [support@tracelit.dev](mailto:support@tracelit.dev)

 ## Vision